-On May 8, the CBI, which is investigating source of funds and other aspects of Jagan's business empire, had written to different banks ordering the freezing of all accounts in the name of Jagathi Publications, which runs Sakshi newspaper, Indira TV, which operates Sakshi TV, and Janani Infra.
+On May 8, CBI, which is investigating the source of funds and other aspects of Jagan's business empire, had written to different banks ordering the freezing of all accounts in the name of Jagathi Publications, which runs Sakshi newspaper, Indira TV, which operates Sakshi TV, and Janani Infra.

-According to CBI, the investigating agency had frozen 11 current accounts in different banks in the city with Rs 11 crore balance, besides Rs 103 crore of fixed deposits.
+According to CBI, the investigating agency had frozen 11 current accounts in different banks in the city with Rs 11 crore in balance, besides Rs 103 crore of fixed deposits.

 As per court orders, Sakhsi media will have to furnish bank guarantee to the tune of Rs 11 crore.